A 50 amp generator offers enough power to run all the most important household items.

 4. Generac GP15000E

 Ladies & Gentlemen, please fasten your seatbelts.
-You’re about to encounter the real beast – the Generac GP15000E.
-This is probably the most powerful portable generator available for sale online.
+You’re about to encounter the real portable powerhouse- the Generac GP15000E.

-If you are looking for a portable to power your entire home without compromises – that is the one for you.
+If you are looking for a generator to power everything in your household – that is the one for you.

 That’s good news since replacement parts are easy to find and you’re never far away from the nearest Generac dealer who can fix things for you if something breaks down in the generator or simply carry the regular maintenance.